Dynamsoft/barcode-reader-javascript/README.md

 You can check the download status of the WebAssembly component with the `Dynamsoft.BarcodeReader._onWasmDownloaded` callback.
 Please note this function is only triggered during the first visit because that's the only time the wasm files are downloaded.

+You need to compile the .wasm file before you can use it.
+The time it takes to compile depends on the performance of the device and the browser used.
+It may take a long time on some older devices.
+For a better user experience, it is recommended that you add some transitions in the process.

 Every time you open the page, initialization will take place only once.
-You can use the `isLoaded` function to see if the initialization was successful.
+You can use the `isLoaded` function to see if the initialization was finished.

 `loadWasm` is the basic function for initialization.
-You can call it over and over again, or add it in the page initialization to speed up the whole process.
-The returned promise will be resolved once the initialization is done.
+You can call `loadWasm` repeatedly, but `loadWasm` will only be executed once.
+The returned promise of `loadWasm` will be resolved immediately if the initialization is already done.

+If you are already sure that the page will use the `BarcodeReader` or `BarcodeScanner`, call `loadWasm` in advance.
+This way you can enter as soon as you need to use `BarcodeReader` or `BarcodeScanner`.

 `createInstance` will call `loadWasm` on the backend so no initialization is required for those functions.
 Therefore, it is not necessary to explicitly call `loadWasm` to initialize the library if you are directly using the constructor.